Diagonalize Matrix Calculator

 Hopefully, you can see some advantages in learning how to diagonalize a matrix.
 Especially the third property above shows that if we need to take the matrix to some high power, then matrix diagonalization would make the task quite a lot easier.
 And why spend ages doing gruesome calculations if a simple trick can make the task so much simpler?

-We now need to define eigenvalues and eigenvectors, which are the most important tools when studying matrix diagonalization, and that's exactly what the next section is all about.
+We now need to define eigenvalues and eigenvectors, which are the most important tools when studying matrix diagonalization, and that's exactly whatis all about.

 Eigenvalues and eigenvectors